GRI Team

 - Phone: 617.470.7675

-Dr. Stephen Flynn is the Founding Director of the Global Resilience Institute at Northeastern University where he leads a major university-wide research initiative to inform and advance societal resilience in the face of growing human-made and naturally-occurring turbulence.
-At Northeastern, he is also Professor of Political Science with faculty affiliations in the Department of Civil and Environmental Engineering and the School of Public Policy & Urban Affairs.
+Dr. Stephen Flynn is the Director of the Defense Industrial Base Initiative within the Global Resilience Institute at Northeastern University.
+He is also Professor of Political Science with faculty affiliations in the Department of Civil and Environmental Engineering and the Public Policy School, and is Founding Director of the Global Resilience Institute.

 Before joining the faculty at Northeastern University in 2011, Dr. Flynn served as President of the Center for National Policy.
 Prior to that he spent a decade as a senior fellow for National Security Studies at the Council on Foreign Relations.